Welcome to the

 RATING: A-plus, for "Asinine."
 Return to Main Index.

 Based on the suggestive Home Alone title and the fact it's in the Hot (controversial) Topics book, you might assume this tract is about masturbation.
 Naw, that wouldn't make readers squirm enough.
 Instead, this tract is about gay statutory rape!
 Yep, it's the first tract in the book and Chick doesn't waste anytime getting down to business.
 He tells the story of how 14-year-old Charlie is coerced into sex with a man of authority that both family and friends all trust.
 Wanna guess his profession?
 WRONG!
 It's NOT a priest!
-It's a coach!
-(Yeah, I was surprised, too.
+(That would be too obvious.)
+It's his coach!
+(Surprised?
 Maybe Chick got tired of providing the Vatican with all that Catholic product placement for free.)
 Whatever the reason, Chick offers some great scenes in this little (family) jewel.

 It starts out with Charlie's mom trying to figure how she can replace the baby sitter who was suddenly hurt in a car accident, so mommy dearest can still go on her business trip.
 Another woman suggests she ask Coach Brad.
 Brad is a handsome 26-year-old man who "women are nuts about".
 What they don't know is that Brad is nuts about nuts-- he's as queer as a three dollar bill!
 (That's women for yah.
 Like cats, they are always attracted to the men who like them the least.)
 The parents leave Charlie home alone with coach Brad, and two panels later, the coach is making his move.
 He asks Charlie over a hot cup of chocolate, "Do they teach you guys about 'alternate lifestyles'?
 Do they tell you 'it's okay to be gay'?"
 Charlie assures coach they are taught that sort of thing all the time in school.
 (Strike up another point for the left wing NEA.)
 Coach is encouraged.
 "Being gay is cool, Charlie...
 Some of our best athletes are gay."
 Charlie is wowed.
 Then coach goes for broke: "They didn't choose to be gay, Charlie.
 They were born that way...
 Just like me!"